 [5 min. read]

-A problem is a gap between where you are and where you want to be — and you’re not sure why that gap exists or what to do about it.
+A problem is the gap between where you are and where you want to be.

 Define the Problem